giangnguyen2412/machine-learning-overview/README.md

 a locally additive model in order to explain the difference between the model output and some “reference” output in terms of the difference between the input and some “reference” input

+## Continual learning
+### Contemporary problems
+In machine learning, one of the most basic paradigms is to clearly distinguish between a training and testing phase.
+Once a model is trained and validated, it switches to a test
+mode: the model gets frozen and deployed for inference on previously unseen data, without ever making changes to the model parameters again.
+This setup assumes a static world, with no distribution shifts over time.
+Further, it assumes a static task specification, so no new requirements in terms of output (e.g. novel category labels) or new tasks added over time.
+Such strong division between training and testing makes it easier to develop novel machine learning algorithms, yet is also very restrictive.

+Inspired by biological systems, the field of incremental learning, also referred to as continual learning or lifelong learning, aims at breaking this strong barrier between the training and testing phase.
+The goal is to develop algorithms that do not stop learning, but rather keep updating the model parameters over time.
+This holds the promise of a system that gradually accumulates knowledge, reaching increasingly better accuracy and better coverage as time passes.
+However, it is practically not possible to store all previous data - be it due to storage constraints or for privacy reasons.
+Yet updating parameters based only on recent data introduces a bias towards that data and a phenomenon known as catastrophic interference, in other words degrading performance on older data.

+To make progress in this direction, several works have opted for a specific experimental setup, consisting of a sequence of distinct tasks, learned one after the other.
+Each time, only the data for the ‘current’ task is available for training.
+We refer to this as task-based sequential learning.
+Training a shared model one task at a time has led to significant progress and new insights towards continual learning, such as different strategies for preserving the knowledge of previous tasks.
+However, the methods developed in this specific setup all too often depend on knowing the task boundaries.
+These boundaries indicate good moments to consolidate knowledge, namely after learning a task.
+Moreover, data can be shuffled within a task so as to guarantee i.i.d. data.
+In an online setting, on the other hand, data needs to be processed in a streaming fashion and data distributions might change gradually.